akvo/akvo-reporting/Documentation/tutorials/Install_BIRT_Designer/Installing_BIRT_Designer_step_by_step.md

 If you want to create or edit report templates you need to install BIRT Designer.
 It is not possible to edit '.rptdesign' templates on the ReportServer itself.

-This is something that only Report Managers need to use.
-The ReportServer allows for general execution and parameter selection in reports as well as creation of basic list reports by users.
+This is something that only Report Managers are likely to need.

+The ReportServer allows for general execution and parameter selection in complex crosstab reports, as well as creation of basic list reports by users.

-## Before you begin you will need to have the following:
+## Before you begin you will need the following:

 - internet access
 - permissions to install software to your local machine